ryanirl/autodiff/README.md

 **WORK IN PROGRESS*

-AutoDiff is a lightweight reverse-mode automatic differentiation (a.k.a backpropagation) libary written in Python with Numpy vectorization.
+AutoDiff is a lightweight reverse-mode automatic differentiation (a.k.a backpropagation) library written in Python with Numpy vectorization.
 AutoDiff works by breaking up larger user defined functions into primitive operators (such as addition, muliplication, etc.) whos derivatives are pre-defined.
 Autodiff then dynamically builds a computation graph of the larger